anhinga/population-of-directions/drafts/README.md

 (which are now in `neuron_types.py`) and the initial network matrix (and the rest of initial network output if required).

 Run `python anim-dmm_0_2.py` to see an animation of a small mouse-aware DMM.

+To add new primitives (that is, new types of neurons) extend `neuron_types.py` with more types (currently it has three types).
+A type describes what kinds of linear streams are on inputs of the neuron, and what is its built-in _activation function_.

+To create new dmm network, write something instead of `network_0.py`.